 medications.
 There are many alternative ways of promoting good health which have peaked my interest in acupuncture.

-newly acquired knowledge of Eastern medicine will allow me to harmonize my learning and thinking into a more balanced approach
+Dr. Leung is hopeful that his newly acquired knowledge of Eastern medicine will allow him to harmonize his learning and thinking into a more balanced approach to medicine.